firefly-iii/docs/new-docs/faq/other.md

 Please refer to the index on your right.

+## I lost my two-factor authentication codes, and backup codes.

+Open table `users` and find column `mfa_secret` for the user you want to login to.
+Set the field for `mfa_code` to `NULL` and the login should no longer ask for MFA.

 ## I came over from YNAB, I don't get it?

 YNAB and Firefly III have a totally different way of working.
 Please read carefully.